nightscout/nightscout.github.io/docs/nightscout/new_user.md

 Heroku was a very popular platform for Nightscout until now.
 Most of the documentation is based on a Heroku Nightscout.
 On August 25th 2022, Salesforce decided to [drop the free plan](https://blog.heroku.com/next-chapter).
-In order to keep your Nightscout running in Heroku, you can [upgrade to a Hobby account](../../vendors/heroku/hobbyplan).
+In order to keep your Nightscout running in Heroku, you can [upgrade to an Eco plan](../../vendors/heroku/ecoplan) or a [Hobby plan](../../vendors/heroku/hobbyplan).
-You can [create your new Nightscout site with Heroku](../../vendors/heroku/new_user) using a Hobby account plan (7$ / month).
+You can [create your new Nightscout site with Heroku](../../vendors/heroku/new_user) using an Eco plan (5$ / month).

 > **Pros**:
 > Large platform with a reliable history
 > Well documented, well known by the community
 >
 > **Cons**:
-> For a Nightscout site 7$ per month is not really worth it
+> For a Nightscout site a 7$ per month Hobby plan is not really worth it (compared to hosted solutions)
+> The Eco plan has the same limitations than the previous Free plan, for 5$ per month
 > Relying on the MongoDB Atlas database

 ### Azure